CDCgov/data-exchange-portal/README.md

 ### First thing's first; build the backend

-The backend code is writtin in TypeScript, and needs to be transpiled to JavaScript before it can be ran.
+The backend code is written in TypeScript, and needs to be transpiled to JavaScript before it can be ran.
 To do this, run `npm run build` in the `api` directory.
 This needs to be repeated for any changes made to the backend code.

 ### Using a single SWA CLI command

 This is the simplest way to start everything.
-The SWA CLI provides convinient commands and arguments for serving the front end and backend at the same time.
+The SWA CLI provides convenient commands and arguments for serving the front end and backend at the same time.
 In addition, it serves the app up on a single URL and port, and even takes care of the reverse proxying for you, so no need to set up CORS in the backend just for local development.
 This can be done with the following command:

 `swa start http://localhost:5173 --run "yarn dev" --api-location ./api`